mahmoudrabbas/iti-react-training/README.md

+// this is a simple react app does some of the CRUD operations

+- adds a new product
+- removes a product
+- edit a product
+- adds a product to the cart, increases the count and so on

 // to get all the packages i used in this project in the same versions
 $ npm install
 //  start the project on a localhost server